garethjmsaunders/digital-code-style-guide/css.md

 ### Meaningful and descriptive

 Filenames MUST be meaningful and descriptive, e.g. `external-02-standard.css` rather than `xtn-02s.css`.
-It can be useful to prefix the name of the project to the CSS file, e.g. `divinity-external-02-standard.css`.

 If concatinated and minified most production files will be called something short anyway, e.g. `screen.css`.